mhenke/Developing-ColdFusion-9-Applications/readme.markdown

 Mike Henke (henke.mike@gmail.com) - "https://github.com/mhenke/":https://github.com/mhenke/

 h2.
+Translation

+If you wish to translate the book, please put your translation into the appropriate subdirectory of this project (ie: 'it' for Italian and so forth) and send me (mhenke) a pull request.

+h2.
 Git Workflow for Contributors

 This project uses the excellent "Git Workflow series":http://www.silverwareconsulting.com/index.cfm/Git-Workflow by "Bob Silverburg":https://github.com/bobsilverberg/ for contributions.